MBounouar/folioqpy/docs/source/index.rst

-.. dash-pyfolio documentation master file, created by sphinx-quickstart on Sun Sep 18 21:31:04 2022.
+.. folioqpy documentation master file, created by sphinx-quickstart on Sun Sep 18 21:31:04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dash-pyfolio's documentation!
+Welcome to folioqpy's documentation!
 ========================================

 .. toctree::